 If you are an undergraduate looking for the course selector page, where you can check out the dependencies of different courses, you need to look here.

 In the Autumn Term 2014, I ran a trial series of workshops for a writing skills course based on using LEGO.
 This has since been incorporated into the MT121 course.
 With current Covid restrictions (2021/22), we cannot run these sessions, but hope to resume in the near future.

 In the Introduction to Applied Mathematics course, which is compulsory for all first year mathematics undergraduates, we take some of the fundamental concepts already developed in other courses, particularly those of differential equations and vectors, and apply them.
 We see that they can be used to describe many aspects of the world around us, from how to line up your shot in snooker, how to fire a catapult (we try not to hit anybody during lectures!) to how to send a rocket to the moon, and how planets orbit the sun.

-The final exam only contributes 75% of you mark for this course.
+The final exam only contributes 60% of you mark for this course.
 There are several sources of continuous assessment that mean you can go into the final exam with a lot of confidence.
-These include the standard 10% continuous assessment for successful completion of homework, 10% from a writing skills workshop where you build LEGO models, and 5% for completing a Mathematica programming project.
+These include the standard 15% continuous assessment for successful completion of homework, 15% for answering quiz questions on the preparatory material and 10% for groupwork.
 There's lots of support available to help you through these various activities.

 The course is administered via moodle, where you can find question sheets and lecture notes.